 Seriously, does every German set off their own fireworks?!
 Because it sure seems like it!

 If you’ve always dreamt of seeing the New Year’s Eve show at Brandenburg Gate, we would never tell you to miss it.

 But if you’d rather skip standing for hours in the freezing cold, the insane crowds, and having to trudge back to your hotel afterwards, the Eastern Comfort Hostel Boat is a great alternative.
 As soon as the festivities wind down, you can pad back to your cabin – already in your pj’s – and fall into your bunk.

 Come morning, the entire city of Berlin awaits!

 - Free complementary coffee and tea are included for guests in the morning.

-- Breakfast is not free, but a typical German buffet of cold cuts, fresh bread, and fruit can be added on for €6 per person per day.
+- Breakfast is not free, but you can pay €6 per person per day for a typical German buffet of cold cuts, fresh bread, and fruit.

 - Prices range from €16 per person for a dorm cabin with shared bathroom to €78 for a private 1st class double cabin.

 - Free WiFi is included.
 Reception is poor in some of the rooms but works great in the dining area near Reception on the main deck of the boat.